Collect data from a Windows computer in a hybrid environment with Azure Monitor

 In the Azure portal, select All services.
-In the search box, enter Log Analytics.
-As you type, the list filters based on your input.
-Select Log Analytics:
+In the list of resources, type Log Analytics.
+As you begin typing, the list filters based on your input.
+Select Log Analytics workspaces.

-Enter a name for the new Log Analytics Workspace.
-Something like DefaultLAWorkspace.
+Provide a name for the new Log Analytics workspace, such as DefaultLAWorkspace.

-For the Resource Group, select an existing resource group that contains one or more Azure virtual machines.
+For Resource Group, select an existing resource group that contains one or more Azure virtual machines.

 Select the Location your VMs are deployed to.
-Here's a list of regions in which Log Analytics is available.
+For additional information, see which regions Log Analytics is available in.

-If you're creating a workspace in a subscription that you created after April 2, 2018, the workspace will automatically use the Per GB pricing plan.
-You won't be able to select a pricing tier.
-If you're creating a workspace in a subscription that you created before April 2, 2018, or in a subscription that was tied to an existing EA enrollment, select the pricing tier that you want to use.
-See the Log Analytics pricing details for information about tiers.
+If you are creating a workspace in a new subscription created after April 2, 2018, it will automatically use the Per GB pricing plan and the option to select a pricing tier will not be available.
+If you are creating a workspace for an existing subscription created before April 2, or to subscription that was tied to an existing EA enrollment, select your preferred pricing tier.
+For additional information about the particular tiers, see Log Analytics Pricing Details.

-After providing the required information in the Log Analytics Workspace pane, select OK.
+After providing the required information on the Log Analytics workspace pane, select OK.

-While the information is verified and the workspace is being created, you can track the progress under Notifications in the menu.
+While the information is verified and the workspace is created, you can track its progress under Notifications from the menu.

 Get the workspace ID and key

-Before you install Microsoft Monitoring Agent for Windows, you need the workspace ID and key for your Log Analytics workspace.
-The setup wizard needs this information to properly configure the agent and ensure it can communicate with Log Analytics.
+Before you install the Log Analytics agent for Windows (also referred to as the Microsoft Monitoring Agent (MMA)), you need the workspace ID and key for your Log Analytics workspace.
+The setup wizard needs this information to properly configure the agent and ensure it can communicate with Azure Monitor.

 In the upper-left corner of the Azure portal, select All services.
 In the search box, enter Log Analytics.
 As you type, the list filters based on your input.
-Select Log Analytics.
+Select Log Analytics workspaces.